Notice of Pre-AIA or AIA Status

 the controller is further configured to control the battery control switch connected to the target battery to be closed and control the second control switch to be open, to obtain the voltage value of the target battery detected by the sampling unit; or control the battery control switch connected to the target battery to be closed and control the second control switch to be closed, to control the balancing unit to charge/discharge the target battery (it is noted that the way this claim is written [see claim objection], only one option is required, where abstract and ¶’s [29-36, esp.
 29-31, 36] describes the closing/opening of the switch S1 [plus other switches] leads to measurement of voltage improvements as well as ability to equalize the batteries A1/A2).

-It would have been obvious to one of ordinary skill in the art to modify Lim with Franke to provide improved precision.
+It would have been obvious to a person having ordinary skill in the art before the effective filing date of the claimed invention to modify Lim in view of Song with Franke to provide improved precision.

 Dependent Claims 4 and 12, Lim teaches the controller is further configured to: